lexuslie/100-days-of-code/log.md

 I did not put forth my best effort today, but I will try my best to do better tomorrow.

 **REMINDER** Things won't always come easy.
 Pause, take a breath, and figure it out.

+### Day 3: January 9, 2021 Saturday

+**Today's Progress**: I've gone through a couple of exercises on FreeCodeCamp.

+**Thoughts** I coded 3 times this week.
+Building a habit is hard, but it is becoming easier to code for daily.

+**REMINDER** Ain't no laws with White Claw.